 While the results are not good, we need to keep in mind that there remain more unknowns than knowns and more questions than answers.

-CLL Society wants to not only highlight the major findings, but to also provide some perspective on these data and share comments from the investigators.
+CLL Society wants to not only highlight the major findings but also provide some perspective on these data and share comments from the investigators.
 I urge you to read this article to the end.

 The two published surveys are similar, but there are some significant differences.

-Let’s first look at the retrospective international (mostly European) multicenter study of 190 patients published in NATURE on July 9, 2020: COVID-19 severity and mortality in patients with chronic lymphocytic leukemia: a joint study by ERIC, the European Research Initiative on CLL, and CLL Campus.
+Let’s first look at the retrospective international (mostly European) multicenter study of 190 patients published in LEUKEMIA (NATURE GROUP) on July 9, 2020: COVID-19 severity and mortality in patients with chronic lymphocytic leukemia: a joint study by ERIC, the European Research Initiative on CLL, and CLL Campus.

 - Data were inputted by the CLL doctors about their patients with confirmed CLL who tested positive for COVID-19.